Yiu-dororong/Study-on-Graph-RAG/README.md

 * Simple RAG

-Now, I will implement a simple RAG using Llamaindex again, using the same settings (models, splitter and so on).
+Now, I will implement a simple RAG using LlamaIndex again, using the same settings (models, splitter and so on).
 Only few lines of code are needed.

 ```
 from llama_index.core import VectorStoreIndex